ProtocolONE/ptah-docs/content/docs/add-section.md

 # Change sections order

-To change sections order, drag and drop a section on the Settings Panel.
+To change the sections order, drag and drop a section on the Settings Panel.

 TODO animation
 {{< figure src="/images/add-section.gif">}}

-# Remove a content from the page
+# Remove content from the page

-On hover over any object on the page you can view a **Deletion icon** at the top-right object's corner.
+On hover over any object on the page, you can view a **Deletion icon** at the top-right object's corner.

 ## Remove a section

-To remove a section, hover over and click on the **Deletion icon** on the Preview Area or click the **Bucket icon** at the end of the section title on the Settings Panel.
+To remove a section, hover over and click on the **Deletion icon** on Preview Area or click the **Bucket icon** at the end of the section title on Settings Panel.

 TODO АНИМАЦИЯ
 {{< figure src="/images/add-section.gif">}}

 ## Remove an element

-To remove an element from a section, hover over and click on the **Deletion icon** on the Preview Area.
+To remove an element from a section, hover over and click on the **Deletion icon** on Preview Area.

 TODO АНИМАЦИЯ
 {{< figure src="/images/add-section.gif">}}